-Mr. Parrett, 70, is a former Senior Partner of Deloitte & Touche USA LLP, a public accounting firm.
+Mr. Parrett, 71, is a former Senior Partner of Deloitte & Touche USA LLP, a public accounting firm.
 Mr. Parrett retired in 2007.
 From 2003 to 2007, he served as the Chief Executive Officer of Deloitte Touche Tohmatsu (DTT).
 Prior to serving as Chief Executive Officer of DTT, he was Managing Partner of Deloitte & Touche USA since 1999.
 Mr. Parrett joined Deloitte in 1967 and served in a series of roles of increasing responsibility.
 Mr. Parrett is a certified public accountant licensed by the State of New York.

-Mr. Parrett currently serves as a director of The Blackstone Group L.P., an investment and advisory firm; Thermo Fisher Scientific Inc., a provider of analytical and laboratory instruments and products; and UBS AG, a global financial services firm.
+Mr. Parrett currently serves as a director of The Blackstone Group L.P., Thermo Fisher Scientific Inc., UBS AG and Conduent Incorporated.